From Scratch (band): Pax/Pacifica tour

 The group presented a new work entitled "Pax/Pacifica", described as a "conch-call to the fallout of nuclear testing and climate change in the Pacific" and performed by Dadson, Croucher, Currey and Harkness.
 The piece used some of the group's more familiar instruments (song-stones, aluminium bells and their trademark long PVC pipe stations) together with new ones including "membrane horns" (end-blown PVC pipe instruments with a balloon membrane) and "glissflutes" (side-blown flutes with balloon membranes at both ends).
 It also incorporated a performance of the early polyrhythmic work "VOM6".

 As well as "Pax/Pacifica" the tour programme featured a reprise of the 1982 work "Pacific 3,2,1,Zero" (Part 1), performed by Croucher, Currey and Harkness.
 The repertoire of island names sung and shouted during the piece was expanded to include islands at risk from or already affected by climate change, including Aotearoa itself.

+2024

+625 Moons

+In September 2024 From Scratch celebrated its 50th anniversary with a month-long residency and festival, titled "625 Moons", at the Audio Foundation in Auckland.
+This included an exhibition of instruments, video and posters, together with a series of performances, many in collaboration with other musicians and artists.

+For the opening event, a performance of the early From Scratch piece "Passage (VOM8)" preceded a concert of works presented by the percussionist Justin de Hart, including the commissioned work "Kōrero Kōhatu - A Conversation With Stones" composed by Phil Dadson.

+The concerts throughout the month also included collaborations with Karl Sölve Steven, Eve de Castro-Robinson, Eric Renick, Salvador Brown, Thomas Carroll, Chris O'Connor, Drew McMillan, Jeff Henderson and the New Telepathics.

+A film night presented a series of short films by Gregory Bennett, Philip Dadson, Michael Saup, Teresa Peters, Florian Habicht, Richard von Sturmer and Gabriel White, with live sound accompaniment by From Scratch together with James McCarthy, Tim Sutton, Anita Clark, Rosie Langabeer, Paul Buckton, Richard Francis, Jeff Henderson, Peter Scholes, Kevin Kim and Neil Feather.

+The finale performance included a reprise of the From Scratch piece "Tok Tok", for percussion stations, aluminium bell-poles and vocals, originally performed as a duo by Dadson and James McCarthy in the early 1990s.
+Shane Currey developed expanded sets of hand-held bell-pole instruments, dubbed "Aerial Bells" because of their distinctive shape, and composed a new piece titled "Five to the Power of Four" (a reference to the 625 lunar cycles since the group's first performance in 1974) which was also featured in the finale.

+Selected recordings from the 625 Moons performances were released on LP in 2025.